wxiaoyun/expense-tracker/README.md

 ## Clipboard Commands

-The application supports automation through clipboard commands.
+The application supports automation opening the app with the command in the clipboard.
 Commands must be prefixed with the clipboard command prefix and contain valid JSON data.

 Example command format: